JTN22/Predictive-Analysis-of-FIFA-Player-Wages/README.md

   <em>Figure 1: Top 20 Important Features by XGBoost Before Preprocessing.</em>
 </p>

-This resulted in a mean squared error (MSE) of 90.91 and an R-squared value of 0.73.
+This resulted in a mean squared error (MSE) of 90.91 and an R<sup>2</sup> value of 0.73.
 Next, we conducted exploratory data analysis (EDA) to examine the distribution of the dataset, with a particular focus on the target variable, wage, and other key features (e.g., age, scores) that we believe are strongly correlated with wages.
 Through EDA, we gained valuable insights into data distributions, feature relationships, and identified opportunities for feature engineering to enhance model performance.

 The wage variable, serving as the target, exhibited strong skewness with most values clustered in lower brackets.
 Missing wage data, critical as the dependent variable, was removed.
 To address skewness and stabilize variance, appropriate transformations were applied (Figure 2).